jblayter/SDM-Playbook/team-enablement/1-on-1-template.md

 ### Personal Check-In
 - How are you feeling this week, inside and outside of work?
-- What’s been energizing you lately?
+- What's been energizing you lately?
 - Is anything causing you stress or distraction right now?
 - Do you feel like you have a healthy balance between work and personal life?

 ### Current Work & Blockers
-- What are you working on that you’re most excited about?
+- What are you working on that you're most excited about?
 - Is anything slowing you down that I can help unblock?
 - Are our priorities clear to you right now?
 - Do you feel like you have the resources and support to succeed this sprint?